-Hmong American Peace Academy, a single consolidated school serving grades K4-12 is seeking another five years contract.
-The term of the contract will begin on July 1, 2013 2018.
+Hmong American Peace Academy, K4-12 is seeking another five years contract.
+The term of the contract will begin on July 1, 2023 and ends of June 30, 2028.

 11. The proposal/petition specifies instrumentality or non-instrumentality status.

 Hmong American Peace Academy is a non-instrumentality charter school.